Letter calls for removal of UW-Stevens Point chancellor, provost for mismanagement, cuts

 News At Other State Sites:

+- New Lisbon Man Found Passed Out in Necedah had Meth on Him13 hours ago

-- Letter calls for removal of UW-Stevens Point chancellor, provost for mismanagement, cuts8 hours ago
+- Letter calls for removal of UW-Stevens Point chancellor, provost for mismanagement, cuts16 hours ago

-- Baraboo students and the First Amendment: 5 things to know9 hours ago

-- Lawsuit filed to recoup Appvion employees’ lost retirement money9 hours ago

-- Fanning Promoted as DFW’s Sr. Vice President for Cheese Sales13 hours ago
+- Fanning Promoted as DFW’s Sr. Vice President for Cheese Sales21 hours ago

-- Kim Bremmer, David Kohl to Open 2019 Corn/Soy Expo13 hours ago
+- Kim Bremmer, David Kohl to Open 2019 Corn/Soy Expo21 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.